foxster14/geometry_calculator_python_flask_web_app/README.md

     >source venv/bin/activate

     Windows:
-    >Scripts\activate.bat
+    >venv\Scripts\activate.bat

 4. **Install App Dependencies Using the Python Package Tool:**

-    Rather than using pip to install the required packages, such as Flask, all dependencies are in the requirements.txt file.
+    Rather than using pip to install the required packages, such as Flask, etc., all dependencies are in the requirements.txt file.

-    > pip install requirements.txt
+    > pip install -r requirements.txt

     In a virtual environment that was create using Python 3, on Unix OS's there no need to use pip3.
 You can, but pip also works in this instance.